Amcol188/criticalowl/content/privacypolicy.md

 In addition, where you believe that we have not complied with our obligation under this privacy policy or European law, you have the right to file a complaint to an EU Data Protection Authority.

-If you would like to exercise any of these rights, or to send us a feedback or complaint regarding our GDPR related policies, please send us an email at [info@contentreach.net](mailto:info@contentreach.net).
+If you would like to exercise any of these rights, or to send us a feedback or complaint regarding our GDPR related policies, please send us an email at [info "@" contentreach.net].